sangethmathewjohn/Image-creation-from-aContainer-PlayWith-Docker/Readme.md

         REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
         ourfiglet           latest              a104f9ae9c37        5 minutes ago       160MB
         ubuntu              latest              14f60031763d        4 days ago          120MB

+### Image creation using a Dockerfile

+Type the following content into a file named index.js.
+You can use vi, vim or several other Linux editors in this exercise.
+If you need assistance with the Linux editor commands to do this follow this footnote2.

+      var os = require("os");
+      var hostname = os.hostname();
+      console.log("hello from " + hostname);

+Create a file named Dockerfile and copy the following content into it.
+Again, help creating this file with Linux editors is here 3.

+      FROM alpine
+      RUN apk update && apk add nodejs
+      COPY . /app
+      WORKDIR /app
+      CMD ["node","index.js"]

+Let’s build our first image out of this Dockerfile and name it hello:v0.1:

+      docker image build -t hello:v0.1 .

+We then start a container to check that our applications runs correctly:

+      docker container run hello:v0.1

+You should then have an output similar to the following one (the ID will be different though).

+      hello from 92d79b6de29f